Why is my pressure washer mildew

 Cleaning

-The answer to 'why is my pressure washer mildew' is that mildew can build up in the pressure washer's pump, hose, and other components over time.
-This is often caused by leaving water sitting in the system after use, which can lead to the growth of mildew and other microorganisms.
-Mildew can clog the system and reduce the pressure washer's performance.
+The answer to 'why is my pressure washer mildew' is that mildew can build up in the pressure washer's water supply lines, pump, and other internal components over time.
+This is often caused by leaving stagnant water in the system after use, which can lead to the growth of mildew and bacteria.
+Symptoms of mildew in a pressure washer include a musty odor, visible mold or fungus, and poor performance.

 Step-by-Step Guide